 Weir ran professionally for the Reebok Enclave under coaches/mentors Matt Centrowitz and Frank Gagliano training for the 1996 Olympic Trials.
 At the University of South Alabama, Weir was the 1993 Sun Belt Cross Country, as was select as the 1993 Conference Runner of the year.
 He was member of the All-Conference team twice and five-time All-Conference pick in track and field.

-Weir currently resides in Arlington, Virginia, with his wife, Janet.
+Weir currently resides in Arlington, Virginia, with his wife, Janet and his daughter.